-(a) The revenue from a related party arises from charter contracts entered into by a related party, who acted as an agent with various third party charterers on behalf of the group and company.
+^(a) This arises from charter contracts entered into by a related party, who acted as an agent with various third party charterers on behalf of the group and company.
 The related party earns an agency fee of 2% on the charter hire income for such services rendered, which is netted against revenue of the group and company.